Joplin, Missouri: Top employers

 According to the city's 2019 Comprehensive Annual Financial Report, the top employers in the city are:

 Government

 Local government for the City of Joplin is provided through a nine-member city council, whose members are elected by voters citywide, with four seats being assigned to designated geographic zones of the city.
 City council members include the city's mayor, who is responsible for serving as meeting chair and official spokesman for the city council; and the mayor pro tem, who is responsible for performing the mayor's duties in absence.
 Both positions are elected every two years by their fellow council members.

-Following the June 2020 city elections, the city council members include:
+As of 2024, the city council members include: